RiverArchitect/RA_wiki/wiki/River-design-features.md

 ## Side channels / anabranches<a name="sidechnl"></a>

 Any discrete parameters exist for assessing design or lifespan maps for side channels, anabranches, anastomosed or multithread channels.
-The identification of splays and bank rigidity requires manual and visual proof.\
+The identification of splays and bank rigidity requires manual and visual proof.<br/>
 An initial decision support on the basis of design maps was contemplated by comparing the minimum energy slope *S<sub>e,min</sub>* with the terrain slope*S<sub>0</sub>*.
 In the 1D-theory, the minimum energy slope results from the
 *H*-*h* diagram ([Glenn 2015][glenn15]), based on the assumption that the minimum energy per unit force and pixel *H<sub>min</sub>* corresponds to the Froude number *Fr* = 1 with the critical flow velocity *u<sub>c</sub>* and flow depth *h<sub>c</sub>*.
 The pixel unitary discharge results from *q* = *u \* h*, where *u* and *h* are pixel values from the `u` and `h` rasters.
 Thus, the following set of equations can be used: